Affiliate links on Android Authority may earn us a commission. Learn more.

-The Android Q beta program is well underway.
-Google has released a total of four Android Q developer previews (well, five if you count the maintenance release).
+Original article: August 7, 2019 (01:10 PM ET): The Android Q beta program is well underway.
+Google has released a total of six Android Q developer previews (well, seven if you count the maintenance release).
 If you’re not thrilled with the idea of installing beta software on your phone but are interested in giving Android Q a shot, you’re probably wondering about the official Android Q release date.

-This year, there will be six beta releases before the eventual stable rollout of Android Q. We don’t have an exact Android Q release date for the full, consumer-ready version, but we do know it will roll out sometime in Q3 2019.
+This year, Google rolled out six beta releases, so now we’re waiting on the stable rollout of Android Q. We don’t have an exact Android Q release date for the full, consumer-ready version, but we do know it will roll out sometime in Q3 2019.
 Judging from last year, that will probably be sometime in August.

 Below, you can see what Google has planned for the Android Q release dates for each of the six Android Q beta versions: